wh1t3cAt1k/whitemath/README.md

 ## Bugs / Issues

 I suspect there are lots of them.
 Most of the functions were in real-life use from one to several times, and after that were happily abandoned.
-I have never bothered with thorough randomized testing either.
+I have never bothered with thorough testing either.

-Please report.

-I am also planning on introducing unit testing ASAP.
+We have introduced unit tests in 0.1.0, so please report and contribute meaningful tests.

 ## Important Copyright Notes